PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 Honestly, it is a bit ridiculous to compare Postgres and ClickHouse.
 The two database solutions are as similar as grapes and grapefruit.
 ClickHouse was created for a specific purpose; Postgres was designed to be flexible and all-purpose.

 So why even compare them?
-Because most companies that invest in an OLAP (online analytical processing) database like ClickHouse originally used an OLTP (online transaction processing) stack like mySQL or Postgres.
+Because most companies that invest in an online analytical processing (OLAP) database like ClickHouse originally used an online transaction processing (OLTP) stack like MySQL or Postgres.
 PostHog’s database journey was no different.

 In 2020, PostHog used Postgres to store client data.
 In the beginning, it worked.
 But usage grew very, very fast.
 Eventually, that all-purpose Postgres database was tasked to store millions of rows of data.
-At the rate data was being ingested, PostHog was on a collision course towards a major crash.
+It was obvious Postgres couldn't handle the scale necessary for an analytics platform like PostHog.

 At first, the team tried a ton of hack-y and wacky solutions in attempts to get Postgres to work.
-Turns out, that wasn’t very sustainable (who would’ve thought!).
-Then, PostHog [migrated client data to ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion).
+Turns out, that wasn’t sustainable (who would’ve thought!).
+Eventually, PostHog [migrated client data to ClickHouse](/blog/how-we-turned-clickhouse-into-our-eventmansion).
 Boom!

 This is what that felt like...